 - Guidance for Industry: Food Labeling Guide (FDA) The Food Labeling and Nutritional Labeling Guide is a summary of the FDA labeling regulations.
 This publication is written in easy-to-understand language and is highly recommended reading for anyone developing new food product labels.

 - Industry Resources on the Changes to the Nutrition Facts Label (FDA) Resources include the most frequently-asked questions.

 - Nutritional Labeling A list of companies from UC Food Safety's Food Industry Contacts listings.

 - Small Business Nutritional Labeling Exemption (FDA) Small businesses may be exempt from certain labeling requirements if they meet specific criteria.

-- USDA Nutrient Data Laboratory The USDA Agricultural Research Service maintains a database of nutritional information on a wide variety of food products available in the U.S. This database is used in many nutritional labeling programs.
+- USDA Methods and Application of Food Composition Laboratory The USDA Agricultural Research Service maintains a database of nutritional information on a wide variety of food products available in the U.S. This database is used in many nutritional labeling programs.
 It can be downloaded into programs or searches can be made on line.